Effective Advocacy for the Horses:

-- Have an event page on Facebook with protest times, information about the reason for your protest (from Horseracing Wrongs), and if participants need to make signs or if they will be provided.
-Horseracing Wrongs will provide materials for your demonstration; however, some homemade signs can make a wonderful addition to more personalize your demo.
+- Have an event page on Facebook with protest times, the reason for your protest, and if participants need to make signs or if they will be provided.
+Horseracing Wrongs will provide materials for your demonstration; however, some homemade signs can make a powerful addition to your demo.

 - Copy and paste “protest guidelines” on your event page and remind advocates of these guidelines as they arrive.

-- It is best practice not to engage in arguments with passersby, or to yell at people going into the venue.
+- It is best practice not to engage in arguments with passersby or to yell at people going in.
 Demonstrations should be professional and educational.
-Arguments and yelling turns people off to the message and may discourage people from asking questions.
+Arguments and yelling turns people off and may discourage them from asking questions.
 We believe our success at Saratoga is directly attributable to this approach.

 - If people yell or say things to you, please let it roll off.
 It’s not worth having the message tarnished for the people who follow.
 Peaceful and composed.